TextCorpusLabs/building-blocks/README.md

 If you use a different shell, your syntax will be different.

 Adding `-O` to the front of any script runs it in "optimized" mode.
-This can give as much as a 50% boost in some cases, but prevents errors from making sence.
+This can give as much as a 50% boost in some cases, but prevents errors from making sense.
 If there is an error in a run, remove the `-O`, capture the error, and submit an [issue](https://github.com/TextCorpusLabs/building-blocks/issues).

 01. - [x] [Combine](./docs/combine_json_to_jsonl.md) a folder of `JSON` files into a single `JSONL` file.